tankf33der/skudra/README.md

 $ ip a | curl -F 'f=@-;' 127.0.0.1:8080
 http://127.0.0.1:8080/?02cddf

-o) Pastes will be deleted via cron job
+o) Pastes will be deleted via cron job monthly

 o) No more features, you should definitely check similar services: http://ix.io/